BAMF 80" Sliders fit the

 each slider holding them (dependent on the truck).
 With three no drill

 attachment points on the bottom side of the frame, you won't find any

 other company offering that!

-CNC plasma cut & notched, bent on a computer programmable tube bender and
+CNC laser cut & notched, bent on a computer programmable tube bender and

 fully welded to a CNC laser cut 2"x 2" 3/16th formed legs, with an